rktjmp/hotpot.nvim/README.md

 *2021-08-03*

 - :sparkling_heart: New!
-Bigger and better API, eval Fennel from just about any source :compass:, or get the Lua too.
-Buffer, selection, files, modules or regular plain old zero spice nothing special ijustworkhere string literals :mechanical_arm:!
+Bigger and better API, eval Fennel from just about any where:compass:, or get compiled Lua too.
+Buffer, selection, files, modules or regular plain old zero spice nothing special ijustworkhere string literals! :mechanical_arm:

-  See [API](#api), [Using the API](#using-the-api) and [`:h hotpot-api`](doc/hotpot.txt) :+1:.
+  See [API](#api), [Using the API](#using-the-api) and [`:h hotpot-api`](doc/hotpot.txt). :+1:

 - :sparkling_heart: New!
 Commands! `:Fnl` for evaluating parts of a buffer or entering expressions right on the command line, `:Fnldo` and `:Fnlfile` just like `:lua[do|file]`.
-Spicy:hot_pepper:!
+Spicy! :hot_pepper:

 - :sparkling_heart: New! `doc/hotpot.txt`!
-Read all about Hotpot in your favourite file format... `vimdoc`:egg_plant:!
+Read all about Hotpot in your favourite file format... `vimdoc`! :eggplant:

 - :sparkling_heart: New!
 Better error reporting and error handling.
 Your neovim config won't give up if a single module is missing a parentheses!
-Hotpot configs might even be more resilent than normal lua configs! :raised_hands:
+Hotpot configs might even be more resilient than normal lua configs! :raised_hands:

   This is an experimental feature, pay attention to errors you see and fix them or your session might get wonky! :raised_eyebrow: Post an issue if you see really